 He could only hope that the people hiding in the thicket were just being cautious, but considering the dart Sophie had found in the boar, Lone couldn't help but assume the worst.

 Stopping just before the beginning of the forest, Lone whispered to Sophie, "How many of them are there exactly?"

 "I think there's four...
 I can only sense the ones with magic in them, so there might be more...
 I'm not sure.
 They kind of look like strange children...
 They're wearing nothing but rags," Sophie answered in a very unsure tone.

 Her mana sensing allowed her to see the world despite being entirely blind.
-On Earth, this crippled her since magic was long-dead on that planet, however, here, on Altros, almost everything had some inkling's of magic in them, so Sophie was able to create a blue image of her surroundings via her sensing in her mind.
+On Earth, this crippled her since magic was long-dead on that planet, however, here on Altros, almost everything had some inkling of magic in it, so Sophie was able to create a blue image of her surroundings via her sensing in her mind.

 "Natives maybe?"
 Lone mumbled.
 He gathered his courage and shouted, "We know you're there!
 Come out already!
 We don't want to hurt you!"

 'Let's see what happens... though I doubt they can speak English, can they?'
 Lone suspected internally.

 Sophie jumped slightly at the screeches that filled the air.
 It was only seconds later that both she and Lone could hear the sound of running.
 "They...
 They ran away?"